dressipi/apv-median/doc/implementation.md

 record that adding 64,000 samples to a 64-bin histogram, along with 64,000 medians evaluated takes 0.34s.
 By contrast, the exact values (obtained by Numpy) take 30s.
-Since the time taken in the exact calcuation is, of necessity, at least linear in the number of points, while the approximation takes constant time, we can make this "two orders of magnitude" improvement as large as we like, just by taking more data
+Since the time taken in the exact calculation is, of necessity, at least linear in the number of points, while the approximation takes constant time, we can make this "two orders of magnitude" improvement as large as we like, just by taking more data